jkent/cwhttpd/README.md

 # About Clockwise HTTPd

-Clockwise is a HTTP server library for the ESP8266/ESP32.
-It supports integration in projects running under the FreeRTOS-based SDKs.
+Clockwise HTTPd is an embedded HTTP server library.
+It was designed for Espressif FreeRTOS SDKs, and works on the ESP8266 and ESP32 SoCs.
 Its core is clean and small, but it provides an extensible architecture with plugins like a tiny template engine, websockets, a captive portal, and more.